rubychan299/mlph_sp2020_final_project/README.md

 ## Analysis

-    All the analysis can be reproduced using `<analysis.r>`.Use `<final_project_code.html>` as the reference for the output and .pdf file contains the detailed results and discussion.
+    All the analysis can be reproduced using `<analysis.r>`.

+Use `<final_project_code.html>` as the reference for the output and .pdf file contains the detailed results and discussion.

 1. Feature Selection